Chapter 3:

 Kagayaku sits beside the central tree, surrounded by the village wolves.

-One rests on his lap, another nudges a closed book into his hand with its nose.
+One rests on his legs, another nudges a closed book with its nose.

-The books the mages gave him lie open among the roots:
+The books given by the mages lie open on the roots:

 “And every word he touches… seems to make the world listen.”